KanchanBorole/GSoC-2026-Final-Report/Index.md

 ## Acknowledgements

-I would like to thank Sean Morrison, Daniel Rossberg, Divyanshu Garg, Himanshu Sekhar Nayak, and the whole BRL-CAD community for their guidance and support throughout this GSoC period.
+I am grateful to Sean Morrison, Daniel Rossberg, Divyanshu Garg, Himanshu Sekhar Nayak, and the whole BRL-CAD community for their guidance and support throughout this GSoC period.

 Their feedback at every step helped me understand the project better and stay on the right track.
 I am thankful for such a supportive and active open-source environment, and I have learned a lot throughout this GSoC journey.

 I hope to continue contributing to BRL-CAD beyond this GSoC period.

 ---